-One of the larger potential implications of that decision is that the business model of Uber and other gig-apps will have to be adjusted to account for the fact that they now have more employees.
+One of the larger potential implications of that decision: the business model of Uber and other gig-apps will have to be adjusted to account for the fact that they now have a lot more employees.
 With drivers as employees and not independent contractors, it means, for example, that those drivers now enjoy entitlements like minimum wage and leave pay.

 Another implication, albeit indirect, is that Courts in other jurisdictions may opt to follow the U.K.’s position.
 The result: Uber’s business model and bottom-line could be impacted far beyond the shores of England.
 In this prevailing context, Uber recently announced its debut in Trinidad and Tobago; a first for the Caribbean region.
 On the face of it, a legal development in the United Kingdom has no direct connection with what happens in the twin-island republic.
 However, on deeper reflection, one will recall that Trinidad and Tobago’s legal system has its roots in – and shares a common legal heritage with – the U.K. via the Common Law.
 This, therefore, means that decisions made in U.K. courts, while not binding on any Trinidadian court, are at least, highly persuasive.